DenisPiralic/OptiverTraderLogBook/Log_1.md

 ![rolling graph](./LOG1PICS/rollingZ.png)

-We can see from this graph, the rolling Z-score graph looks a lot smoother and less eratic, hence we can be more consistent with our trades in the future if we implement moving averages.
+We can see from this graph, the rolling Z-score graph looks a lot smoother and less eratic, hence we can be more consistent with our trades in the ETFs and future contracts if we implement moving averages.

 ---